Affostruction: 3D Affordance Grounding with Generative Reconstruction: Experiments

 \subsection{Partial 3D affordance grounding}

-\textbf{Metrics.} Unlike complete affordance grounding where predictions align with observed regions, partial settings require evaluating affordances across the entire 3D geometry---a crucial capability for robotic manipulation that needs functional understanding of complete objects beyond visible surfaces.
-While prior work evaluates affordances only within observed regions using the same metrics as complete settings, we propose metrics that specifically assess the ability to predict affordances on complete 3D geometry.

-We threshold both predicted and ground truth affordance point clouds at five probability levels ($\tau \in \{0.1, 0.2, 0.3, 0.4, 0.5\}$) to obtain binary affordance regions.
-At each threshold, we compute volumetric IoU and Chamfer Distance (CD) between the thresholded point sets.
-We report average IoU (aIoU) and average CD (aCD) by averaging across all thresholds.
-This multi-threshold evaluation assesses whether methods can accurately localize functional regions throughout complete geometry, including unobserved surfaces.
-Formally, given predicted and ground truth affordance point clouds $\{(\mathbf{p}_i', a_i')\}$ and $\{(\mathbf{p}_j, a_j)\}$:
+\textbf{Metrics.} In the partial setting, affordances must be evaluated across the entire 3D geometry including unobserved regions---a requirement for robotic manipulation that needs functional understanding beyond visible surfaces.
+While prior work~\cite{openad,pointrefer,affogato} evaluates affordances only within observed regions, we introduce metrics that assess affordance prediction on complete 3D geometry.
+We threshold both predicted and ground truth affordance point clouds $\{(\mathbf{p}_i', a_i')\}$ and $\{(\mathbf{p}_j, a_j)\}$ at five probability levels ($\tau \in \{0.1, 0.2, 0.3, 0.4, 0.5\}$) to obtain binary affordance regions, and compute volumetric IoU and Chamfer Distance (CD) between them.
+We report their averages: